 nelfinavir mesylate

-VIRACEPT (nelfinavir mesylate) is an oral protease inhibitor approved in 1997 for HIV infection and related opportunistic infections including MAC, tuberculosis, and lipodystrophy.
-It works by inhibiting HIV protease, preventing viral replication in infected cells.
+VIRACEPT (nelfinavir mesylate) is an oral protease inhibitor approved in 1997 for the treatment of HIV-1 infection.
+It works by inhibiting HIV protease, an enzyme essential for viral replication and maturation.
+The drug is administered as a tablet and represents a foundational antiretroviral therapy class.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.